 Medical underwriting was required for individual policies issued under this policy form and varied by issue age.
 LTC underwriting takes into account conditions or combinations of medical conditions that are likely to result in an impending need for services.
-There was one standard underwriting class for these policy forms.
+There were three underwriting classes for this policy form: standard, class 1, and class 2.